-Vlad wouldn't do it he seems to genuinely like the gang and his motive really aren't all that much complex beyond stealing something or getting revenge on someone, or both.
+Vlad wouldn't do it he seems to genuinely like the gang and his motives really aren't all that much complex beyond stealing something or getting revenge on someone, or both.
 He may be erratic and impulsive, but he's not going to turn on the gang.

 The Elephant may seem like a probable guess, except in Election Day the result of Mckendrick was for Hoxton to be transferred to a safer prison, thus making it absolutely dubious for the Elephant to be involved in his own undoing.

 The Dentist, and the Butcher were both introduced to the gang well after Hoxton was incarcerated, giving them an airtight alibi by default for getting Hoxton thrown in prison.

 When you consider that every pane of glass in the Car Shop is rigged to the alarm, there's no way to disable that alarm on-site, and roughly 25% of the dealership is glass, wouldn't the cops get tired of responding to alarms at the place every time a bird hits a window too hard or some teenager throws a rock at it?
 That's why the response time is so long; the cops are likely treating it like yet another false alarm from a particularly sensitive security system in their jurisdiction, only realizing it's an actual crime in progress once they arrive on scene.

 Jacket's appearance in the game is very strange, considering that it is almost certain to be non-canon due to Hotline Miami's own ending.
 However, Jacket might not be the same person as the Masked Maniac, as Jacket is only available to people who bought Hotline Miami 2, where the Masked Maniac is no longer the focus of the story but rather a number of characters influenced by him.
-The most notable of these are the Fans, who are copycat murderers trying to emulate the Masked Maniac.
+The most notable of these are the Fans, who are copycat murderers trying to emulate the Masked Maniac and his infamous rampages.
 Jacket, in Payday, is essentially another Fan, as he's a literal fan shoutout to the game AND fits perfectly with the MO of The Fans in the second game.
 The only difference between them and Jacket is scale; the Fans kept to their city and just did random murder sprees, while he joined up with a bigger outfit to find victims and incidentally get paid.

-On top of this, GO Bank is distinctly outside the generally urban areas the gang operates in, and more to the point, closer to the area the Army or National guard tend to have bases, garrisons, armories and whatnot, and thus they're rolling in simply because they're close enough, whereas the guard wouldn't stand a chance of getting there in time in most every other heist.
+On top of this, GO Bank is distinctly outside the generally urban areas the gang operates in, and more to the point, closer to the area the US Army or National Guard tend to have bases, garrisons, armories and whatnot, and thus they're rolling in simply because they're close enough, whereas the Guard wouldn't stand a chance of getting there in time in most every other heist.